AlexRazor1337/portfolio-api/README.md

 ### Get feed
 > GET /api/feed

 **Description:** This route is used to get the feed of images.
+It contains all the images from all the portfolios, sorted by date.
+Supports pagination.
 **Is Auth required?:** No

 **Request data:**
 ```
 Query:
-- offset: "10"
+- offset
-- limit: "10"
+- limit
 ```

 **Response:**